uber-common/node-kafka-rest-client/README.md

 # node-kafka-rest-client

-A rest client for producing messages to kafka.
+A rest client for producing JSON and binary messages to kafka.

-This library only producing json and binary messages to kafka.
-If you want to consume from kafka please use https://github.com/uber/nodesol or https://github.com/uber/kafka-node

 ## Usage